Teacher's Guide: Event Objects Notes

 returns the current value andbox.val("x")

-Prefix and postfix notation have the advantage that they do not required parentheses.
+Prefix and postfix notation have the advantage that they do not require parentheses.
 These latter two notations are known as Polish notation and Reverse Polish notation (RPN).
 The description "Polish" refers to the nationality of Jan Łukasiewicz, who invented Polish notation in 1924.
 RPN is used in scientific and financial calculators made by Hewlett Packard and the logic also undelies some programming languages, most notably LISP.

 For this task, code your own RPN Calculator.
 Rather than bind each key directly, make a single listener for all keys and evaluate the key event for the relevant inputs.
 Naturally, you will need to program the calculator-computation logic as well!